moleculerjs/site/source/docs/0.13/services.md

 title: Services
 ---
-The Service represents a microservice in the Moleculer.
+The `Service` represents a microservice in the Moleculer framework.
 You can define actions and subscribe to events.
 To create a service you need to define a schema.
 The service schema is similar to [a component of VueJS](https://vuejs.org/v2/guide/components.html#What-are-Components).

 ## Schema
 The schema has some main parts: `name`, `version`, `settings`, `actions`, `methods`, `events`.